updated on 22 February 2022

 For example, if a recruiter is considering two candidates with equally high 2:1s, but one has much better first-year marks than the other, the candidate with the more consistent track record will win on academics.

-Find more information and advice for first-year law students in our first-year hub.
+Find more information and advice for first-year law students, in our dedicated First-year student hub.